 - "Resolution" means a decision reached by a TC by vote.
 Resolutions require a Simple Majority Vote to pass, unless a Full Majority Vote or Special Majority Vote is required under this Process.

-- "Special Majority Vote" is a TC vote in which at least 2/3 (two thirds) of the Voting Members vote " yes" and no more than 1/4 (one fourth) of the Voting Members vote "no".
+- "Special Majority Vote" is a TC vote in which at least 2/3 (two thirds) of the Voting Members vote "yes" and no more than 1/4 (one fourth) of the Voting Members vote "no".
 These numbers are based on the total number of Voting Members, regardless of the number of Voting Members present in the meeting.
 Abstentions are not counted.
 For example, in a TC in which there are 30 Voting Members, at least 20 Voting Members must vote "yes" for a motion to pass; but if 8 or more vote "no" then the motion fails.
 All Special Majority Votes must be conducted via electronic ballot by the OASIS TC Administrator.

-- "Statement of Use", with respect to a specification, is a written statement by an OASIS Organizational Member stating that it is successfully using or implementing that specification in accordance with the conformance clauses specified in Section 2.18, identifying those clauses that apply, and stating whether its use included the interoperation of multiple independent implementations.
+- "Statement of Use", with respect to a Committee Specification, is a written statement by an OASIS Organizational Member stating that it is successfully using or implementing that specification in accordance with the conformance clauses specified in Section 2.18, identifying those clauses that apply, and stating whether its use included the interoperation of multiple independent implementations.
 A Statement of Use must be endorsed by the Organizational Member's Primary Representative.

-- "Substantive Change" is a change to a specification that would require a compliant application or implementation to be modified or rewritten in order to remain compliant.
+- "Substantive Change" is a change to an OASIS Standard that would require a compliant application or implementation to be modified or rewritten in order to remain compliant.

 - "Technical Committee" (or "TC") means a group comprised of at least the Minimum Membership formed and conducted according to the provisions of this OASIS TC Process.

 - "Voting Member" is a Member of a TC who has voting rights in the TC.
 The process for gaining voting rights is defined in Section 2.4.